 Dart / Jet 2

-- The team is advising Gatwick Airport on its new masterplan for the airport, including potential plans to obtain a development consent order to authorise a £500m airport reconfiguration project to turn the emergency runway into a second operational runway.
+- Advising Gatwick Airport on its consultation on the new masterplan for the airport, including potential plans to obtain a development consent order to authorise a £500m airport reconfiguration project to turn the emergency runway into a second operational runway.

 Global Aerospace and the London insurance market